5 Steps to a Better Dinner Out with your Toddler

 Eating dinner out with your toddler can be an experience that is hard to recover from.
 Follow these steps and you might actually go on a regular basis!

 #1 – Pick the Right Restaurant

 The first thing you want to do is pick a restaurant that is as kid-friendly as possible.
-Many restaurants in suburbia Austin have playgrounds which is an extra plus.
+Many restaurants in suburbia Austin have playgrounds which are an extra plus.

-Each city is different but in the Round Rock, Cedar Park area of Austin there are so many restaurants that have playgrounds.
+Each city is different but in the Round Rock, Cedar Park area of Austin, there are so many restaurants that have playgrounds.
+The presence of a playground makes dinner with our toddlers possible.
 Some of my families favorites include:

 3350 E Palm Valley Blvd